Common Name: Red Panda

 Head - body length: 51-73 cm; tail length: 28-49 cm

 In the wild

-The majority of the red panda’s diet (80-90%) is bamboo shoots and leaves but they will also eat lichen, grasses, acorns, insects, grubs, small vertebrates and bird eggs.
+What do red pandas eat?
+In general, red pandas eat bamboo, in fact, the majority of the red panda’s diet (80-90%) is bamboo shoots and leaves but they will also eat lichen, grasses, acorns, insects, grubs, small vertebrates and bird eggs.